-The first step in learning how to cancel a timeshare or exit your contract is by looking at the timeshare cancellation terms section of your contract with the vacation resort that you have purchased through.
+The first step to Cancel Your Timeshare is to look at the cancellation terms section of your contract with the vacation resort that you have purchased through.

-Near the end or bottom of your timeshare contract will be a heading containing the terms "Termination" or "severability" or "Cancellations".
+To find out if you can break, exit or cancel your contract, look near the end or bottom of your contract.
+There should be a heading containing the terms "Termination" or "Sever-ability" or "Cancellations".

 Grace Period Or Cooling Off Time

-Most timeshare contracts allow for a cancellation grace period or cool down period of a few days or weeks upon purchase where you can cancel your timeshare without breaking your contract.
+Most contracts allow for a cancellation grace period or cool down period of a few days or weeks upon purchase where you can break, exit or cancel your timeshare contract legally, without breaking your contract agreement.

-If you do want to take advantage of the cancellation grace period on your timeshare, make sure there is no fine print in your contract stating that you must continue to pay your maintenance fees even after you cancel your contract with the resort.
+If you do want to take advantage of the cancellation grace period to break, exit or cancel your timeshare contract, make sure there is no fine print in your contract stating that you must continue to pay your maintenance fees even after you break, exit or cancel your contract with the resort.

 Give Back Or Deed Back program Available?

-If you own through Wyndham, you are in luck as Wyndham has several give back or deed back programs available.
+If you own through Wyndham Resorts, or Worldmark you are in luck as Wyndham has several cancellation and give back or deed back programs available through their exit solutions.

-Deed back or give back programs usually work best if you have no outstanding balance with the resort you own through so pay off all your debts to the resort first before attempting to cancel your timeshare contract.
+Timeshare cancellation programs such as deed back or give back programs usually work best if you have no outstanding balance with the resort you own through so pay off all your debts to the resort first before attempting to break, exit or cancel your contract.

-A lawyer or attorney who specializes in helping people cancel their timeshare contract is a good way to go if you really want to get out and have no other choice.
+A property lawyer or timeshare attorney who specializes in timeshare cancellation, or helping people break or exit their timeshare legally is a good way to go if you really want to get out of your timeshare and have no other choice but to exit.